Chinnasf/My-Notes-on-Applied-ML/README.md

 ### Acknowledgements

-These notes were possible thanks to the instructors of the [Applied Data Science with Python Specialization](https://www.coursera.org/specializations/data-science-python), offered by the University of Michigan through Coursera.
+These notes were possible thanks to the instructors of the Specialization, offered by the University of Michigan through Coursera.